Do you want to get a job in South Africa?

 - Use relevant action verbs and keywords as requested in the job description-Your CV should be a mirror image of the job description.
 If they say they want a hardworking professional who is also good at data entry and customer service, then the skills on your CV should read.
 “Hard working, customer service, data entry,etc.

-- Always use assertive positive language especially under the work history and experience section- Be outspoken and clear about your work history and experience.
-No negative speeches or remarks.
+- Always use assertive positive language especially under the work history section- Be outspoken and clear about your workplace history.
+Do not use negative speeches or remarks.

 - Choose your referees carefully- Many people have lost jobs because a referee spoke badly about them to a recruiter.
 Put down people who know you well, have worked with you closely for a long period of time and more importantly, people who mean you well.